emaballarin/warpdrive/README.md

 The refactored version replicates this behaviour for the sake of command essentiality, but deleting the **first** of the tags, in alphabetical order.

 This may be useful - at the cost of additional failures - to guard the user against accidental (existent) tag deletions when invoking nonexistent tag deletion from a tagged directory.

+The `tag` function has been enhanced in a non-breaking way.
+It is now possible to tag directories while not being inside them, just by passing the full path as a second argument.
+The one-argument version is fully backwards-compatible.

+This allows, at the cost of a warning, to even tag non-already-existing directories, which may be useful in scripts or with automatically-generated paths.

 The remaining, minor, changes are non-breaking and mainly revolve around improved robustness against paths with spaces, improved documentation, better compatibility with shells installed in non-standard locations, typesetting enhancements